10 Creative Writing Prompts for Year 7-8 Students

 matrix education Hands writing in a notebook with red stars symbolising creative writing

-Creative writing is one of the most powerful ways to exercise your imagination.
-It can be used as both expressive and productive.
+Creative writing is one of the most powerful ways to use your imagination.
+It can be used both expressively and productively.

 • As an expressive mode, creative writing helps you share your ideas, feelings, and experiences of yourself and the world.

-• As a productive mode, it allows you to use your knowledge of writing techniques (like story structure, sentence style, and word choice) to create interesting and well-written stories.
+• As a productive mode, it allows you to use important writing techniques (like story structure, sentence style, and word choice) to create interesting and well-written stories.

 Table of contents: